top of page

 February 2022 Update:

-Back in October the fencing around the Heron Path and Hampden Meadow sides of the Pond was replaced.
+Back in October 2021 the fencing around the Heron Path and Hampden Meadow sides of the Pond was replaced.
 In addition some annual maintenance tasks were completed, such as cutting back the lilies and some tree thinning works.
 In recent weeks, some bark has been laid along the Heron Path side of the Pond path.
-The Church Lane side of the pond needs to be re-levelled before bark can be laid, these works will be done late January, early February.
-Our vision is that the Pond remains a wildlife haven, therefore when visiting the pond please keep dogs on leads and ensure litter is placed in the bins provided.
+The Church Lane side of the pond needs to be re-levelled before bark can be laid, these works were done in February.
+Our vision is that the Pond remains a wildlife haven, therefore it was agreed that there would be no fishing and dogs must be kept on leads.

 August 2021 Update: